adrnbs/.dotfiles/README.md

 These configurations rely specifically on x11 as the display server, as well as OpenRC rather than systemd.

+## As of July 2023 any additions should be considered WIP - in the process of swapping to Wayland over X.

 ### tools
 - WM: [awesome](https://awesomewm.org/)
 - Term: [kitty](https://sw.kovidgoyal.net/kitty/)